Invite friends and family to read the obituary and add memories.

 Rickey Earl Shew was born on March 18, 1952, in Hughes Springs, Texas.
-On January 25, 2026, he peacefully left this life to be with the Lord.
+On January 24, 2026, he peacefully left this life to be with the Lord.

 Rick was preceded in death by his parents, James Earl Shew ("B") and Clifford Eugene Tramel Shew ("Cliff"); his brothers, Stephen Allen Shew and Larry Wayne Shew; and his beloved sister, Jamie Sue Murphy (Shew).

 Rick's service spanned assignments from patrol on dangerous streets to Credit Card Fraud, SWAT, Sergeant, and ultimately Lieutenant.
 He retired in 2014 after a 30-year career defined by courage, dedication, leadership, and honor.
+Upon retirement from the MPD, Rick became one of the five original history-making Mesquite Deputy Marshals.

 Above all, Rick was a loving husband and best friend to Debby, a devoted father, a proud Papa, a caring brother and uncle, a loyal friend, a respected fellow officer, and a passionate, avid fisherman.
+He was honest to a fault, clever, funny (with the best laugh), and loved to take the scenic routes (especially with his Uncle Orvis Tramel, which we are certain they should have had adult supervision).

 Scripture reminds us in 2 Corinthians 5:8: